-- 455 kHz and 800 kHz, or - CHIRP: 455 kHz and 1075 kHz (requires an Active ImagingTM HD transducer connected to your display unit through an S3100 sonar module). - → Note: If your SideScan transducer supports just one frequency, the Frequency option won't show in the SideScan panel.
+- 455 kHz and 800 kHz, or - CHIRP: 455 kHz and 1075 kHz (requires an Active ImagingTM HD transducer). - → Note: If your SideScan transducer supports just one frequency, the Frequency option won't show in the SideScan panel.

 Determines the brightness ratio between light and dark areas of the screen.